abusch8/Tetris/README.md

 ## Configuration

-The configuration file is located in `~/.config/tetris.ini`.
+The configuration file is located at `~/.config/tetris.ini`.

 The default control scheme is as follows: